atet/sql/README.md

 [![.img/step01a.png](.img/step01a.png)](#nolink)

 * Unzip the file find and run "SQLiteStudio.exe".
-* Choose your language setting and you will be presented with your working environment.
+* After choosing your language setting and you will be presented with your working environment.

 [![.img/step01b.png](.img/step01b.png)](#nolink)